shaik1002/biggitlabbomb/doc/development/ai_features/duo_chat.md

 [`GitLab-org/ai-powered/ai-framework/qa-evaluation#1`](https://gitlab.com/gitlab-org/ai-powered/ai-framework/qa-evaluation/-/issues/1)
 in the project [`GitLab-org/ai-powered/ai-framework/qa-evaluation`](https://gitlab.com/gitlab-org/ai-powered/ai-framework/qa-evaluation).

-### GitLab Duo Chat Self-managed End-to-End Tests

-In MRs, the end-to-end tests exercise the Duo Chat functionality of self-managed instances by using an instance of the GitLab Linux package integrated with the `latest` version of AI Gateway.
-The instance of AI Gateway is configured to return [mock responses](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist#mocking-ai-model-responses).
-To view the results of these tests, open the `e2e:test-on-omnibus-ee` child pipeline and view the `ai-gateway` job.

-The `ai-gateway` job activates a cloud license and then assigns a Duo Pro seat to a test user, before the tests are run.

-For further information, please refer to the [GitLab QA documentation](https://gitlab.com/gitlab-org/gitlab-qa/-/blob/master/docs/what_tests_can_be_run.md#aigateway-scenarios)

 ## GraphQL Subscription

 The GraphQL Subscription for Chat behaves slightly different because it's user-centric.
 A user could have Chat open on multiple browser tabs, or also on their IDE.
 We therefore need to broadcast messages to multiple clients to keep them in sync.
 The `aiAction` mutation with the `chat` action behaves the following:

 1. All complete Chat messages (including messages from the user) are broadcasted with the `userId`, `aiAction: "chat"` as identifier.
-1. Chunks from streamed Chat messages are broadcasted with the `clientSubscriptionId` from the mutation as identifier.
+1. Chunks from streamed Chat messages and currently used tools are broadcasted with the `userId`, `resourceId`, and the `clientSubscriptionId` from the mutation as identifier.

 Examples of GraphQL Subscriptions in a Vue component: